ChristianCornelis/Cloud-Image-Processing/README.md

 ## Running the scripts
 - You can run a driver script that will run all three API scripts for each of the images in the `resources` folder with `python driver.py`
     - This will output all results to the terminal as well as to the files `gcp_response.text`, and `aws_response.txt` for Google Vision and AWS Rekognition, respectively.
+- Scripts for the 3 services used can be found in the `api_modules`.